droonga/droonga.org/tutorial/1.0.4/add-replica/index.md

 To add a new replica node to an existing cluster, you just run a command `droonga-engine-join` *on the new replica node itself*, like:

     (on 192.168.0.12)
-    # droonga-engine-join --replica-source-host=192.168.0.10 \
+    # droonga-engine-join --base-dir=~/droonga \
+                          --replica-source-host=192.168.0.10 \
                           --my-host=192.168.0.12

-Note, you must specify two options for the command always.

  * You must specify the host name or the IP address of an existing node of the cluster, via the `--replica-source-host` option.
  * You must specify the host name or the IP address of the new replica node itself, via the `--my-host` option.
+ * You must run the command in the directory `catalog.json` is located, or specify path to the directory via the `--base-dir` option.

 Then the command automatically starts to synchronize all data of the cluster to the new replica node.
 After data is successfully synchronized, the node restarts and joins to the cluster automatically.